 In May 1977, the Duluth Playhouse moved into another new space at the St. Louis County Heritage and Arts Center, better known as The Depot, at 506 West Michigan Street.
 This beautiful 282-seat theater was designed with continental seating with generous space between the rows and excellent sightlines from every seat.
 The Green Room, dressing rooms, costume and props storerooms, and a substitute rehearsal space are all on the lower level.
 The Playhouse season expanded to seven mainstage shows plus a children’s production.

-The Duluth Playhouse brings the finest in entertainment and theatre arts opportunities to Minnesota’s Northeast Region.
-Featuring local and professional artists, The Playhouse hosts a year-round season of live theatre.
+Duluth Playhouse brings the finest in entertainment and theatre arts opportunities to Minnesota’s Northeast Region.
+Featuring local and professional artists, the Playhouse hosts a year-round season of live theatre.
 With the Children’s Theatre Arts program, The Play Ground Theatre, and the new Conservatory for the Performing Arts, there are opportunities for everyone to explore, learn, and perform.

 (The above history was compiled in 1989 for the Playhouse’s 75th Anniversary Year.
 A continuing history is in development… Please contact the Playhouse if you know interesting anecdotes or information about the theater since 1977.)